vincentvanpro/pet-management-frontend/README.md

 ```
 https://github.com/vincentvanpro/pet-management-frontend.git
 ```
-* run `ng serve`. navigate to `http://localhost:4200/`.
+* run `npm run start`. navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 ### H2 console
 ```
 http://localhost:8080/h2-console